5 - Policies & Procedures Agreement

 Our school's philosophy encourages “respect for myself, respect for others, and respect for the environment.”
 Staff utilizes ‘Positive Discipline by Dr. Jane Nelson, which can be found at www.positivediscipline.com.
 We also follow a peace curriculum that allows children to resolve conflicts with their peers with a teacher as a facilitator.
 The teacher may also need to address one child’s behavior, specifically when the child is given a “time-in” or asked to stay by the teacher.
 The behavior is then addressed with the child and the teacher.
 Physical punishment is never an option.

-Recurring discipline situations or serious “acting out” that is harmful to another child or disruptive to the class environment will require an immediate conference with parents, the teacher, and the Director.
+Recurring discipline situations or serious "acting out" that is harmful to another child or disruptive to the class environment will require an immediate conference with parents, the teacher, and the Director.
 The school promotes teamwork with parents on matters of discipline.
 Families are expected to partner with school staff in developing strategies for managing behavior in the classroom and at home.
 If the problem persists, Mountain Montessori will refer the family to community resources such as an early childhood consultant or an early childhood mental health consultant for additional support.
-In the Vail Valley, we have access to support systems through Early Childhood Partners and private specialists that may be required to support our efforts.
-If this cannot be done in a manner acceptable to the school and the parents, finding a program that better fits the child's needs may be necessary.
+In the Vail Valley, we have access to support systems through Early Childhood Partners and private specialists who may be required to support our efforts.

 If families are unwilling to participate in the referral process, the child may be dismissed from the program.
 NOTE: When a child becomes aggressive toward other children or staff members to the point of physical contact injury, parents will be notified for immediate child pickup.
 Mountain Montessori staff reserve the right to physically separate (carry or pick up) a child from a dangerous situation until pickup has occurred.